indadev/rockPaperScissors/README.md

 * Play Round: Play a new round
 * Restart: Restart the current game

-There is a part where we show the results table with 3 columns (Player 1, Player 2 and Winner)
+There is a part where it shows the results table with 3 columns (Player 1, Player 2 and Winner)

 Between controls and player's results, there is a part where we show all the historic totals.